hoangphuong167vn/wetrip-policy/terms-of-service.md

 ## 12. GOVERNING LAW AND DISPUTE RESOLUTION

-These Terms are governed by the laws of Vietnam, without regard to conflict of law principles.
+These Terms are governed by the laws of Vietnam, where the developer is located.
 Any disputes shall be resolved exclusively in the courts of Da Nang, Vietnam.

+**Note:** As a solo developer based in Vietnam, Vietnamese law applies.
+If you are located outside Vietnam, you may have additional rights under your local laws that cannot be waived by these Terms.

 You agree to waive any right to class actions or jury trials to the extent permitted by applicable law.
 For global users, disputes may be resolved through arbitration under Vietnamese law.

-If you are located outside Vietnam, you may have additional rights under your local laws that cannot be waived by these Terms.

 ---